- 740 North Main Street, Arab, AL 35016

-Bob Joslin was elected to the office of Mayor on October 26, 2012, and is serving in his first term as Mayor.
-His current term expires in 2016.
+Bob Joslin was elected to the office of Mayor on October 26, 2012, and is serving in his second term as Mayor.
+His current term expires in 2020.

 Bob Joslin was born and raised in Wichita, Kansas where he began his career with the U.S. Army Corps of Engineers.
 During his 36 years of service, Bob moved to Missouri, Florida, and then on to Huntsville, Alabama.
 In 1992, prior to retirement, he and his wife, Paula, moved to Arab.
 They quickly became involved in many community activities including Bob’s service on the City Council from 1996-2004.

 Bob was elected mayor in 2012.
 He has a strong passion for making the city of Arab the best community to live and raise a family.
 He and his wife Paula have two children, Lori and Craig, along with four grandsons.

 - Phone: (256) 586-8128 • Fax: (256) 586-9711